ngresbach11/k3s-homelab/README.md

 ## Currently Deployed applications

 - [Linkding](https://github.com/sissbruecker/linkding) - A self-hosted bookmark manager.
 I followed a tutorial to assist in getting this stood up as a demo application, but I am using it to save articles and other links for myself.
-Currently available hosted by myself here https://linkding.natetech.org/
+Available hosted and exposed at https://linkding.natetech.org/
+- [Weatherstar 4000+](https://github.com/netbymatt/ws4kp) - Self hosted weather site that pulls data from [NOAA's weather API](https://www.weather.gov/documentation/services-web-api) and displays it in the style of a 90s weather channel.
+Being hosted and exposed at https://weatherstar.natetech.org

 ## Current goals/additional plans